 out and check every last bit of the engine.
 During the summer I had been

-over the British Isles recently.
-It is very comfortable, fun to ride and
+the winter - heated handlebar grips.
+It is very comfortable, fun to ride,

 Oh the joys of owning a classic

 After all of that work I did recently